TheOdinProject/curriculum/nodeJS/express/controllers.md

 - Body parsers (e.g. `express.json`, `express.urlencoded`) - These allow us to correctly parse the incoming request's body, so that we can use it through `req.body`.
 - Serving static files (e.g. `app.use(express.static('public'))`) - This middleware function serves static files like HTML, CSS, JavaScript, and images.
 We can pass an argument to specify which directory to serve the static files.
-- Setting up views (we will learn how in the Views lesson).

 #### Router-level middleware

 Router-level middleware works similarly to an application-level middleware, but it's bound to an *instance of Express router* using `router.use` or `router.METHOD` (e.g. router.get) functions.
-However, Express only executes this when the request matches the specific route, as you've probably already learned in the Routes lesson.
+Because of this, Express only executes these middleware when the request matches and goes through that router.

 Here is an example of a basic middleware function: